NicolasGula/nicolas-website/contents/information-disclosure.md

 ## Basic examples of information disclosure

-- Revealing the names of hidden directories, their structure, and their contents via a robots.txt file or directory listing
+- Hidden Directories: Revealing names, structure, and contents of hidden directories via `robots.txt` files or directory listings.
-- Providing access to source code files via temporary backups
+- Source Code Exposure: Providing access to source code files through temporary backups.
-- Explicitly mentioning database table or column names in error messages
+- Error Messages: Explicitly mentioning database table or column names in error messages.
-- Unnecessarily exposing highly sensitive information, such as credit card details
+- Sensitive Information: Unnecessarily exposing highly sensitive information, such as credit card details.
-- Hard-coding API keys, IP addresses, database credentials, and so on in the source code
+- Hard-Coding Secrets: Hard-coding API keys, IP addresses, and database credentials in the source code.
-- Hinting at the existence or absence of resources, usernames, and so on via subtle differences in application behavior
+- Application Behavior: Hinting at the existence or absence of resources or usernames through subtle differences in application behavior.

 ## How to find and exploit information disclosure vulnerabilities ?

-- Fuzzing
+- Fuzzing: Sending random or unexpected inputs to the application to uncover how it handles different types of data.
-- Using Burp Scanner
+- Using Burp Scanner: Automated tool to scan for vulnerabilities, including information disclosure.
-- Using Burp's engagement tools
+- Using Burp's Engagement Tools: Tools within Burp Suite that help identify and exploit information disclosure vulnerabilities.
-- Engineering informative responses
+- Engineering Informative Responses: Crafting inputs that provoke error messages or other responses revealing useful information.

 ## Error messages

-The content of error messages can reveal information about what input or data type is expected from a given parameter.
-This can help you to narrow down your attack by identifying exploitable parameters.
+The content of error messages can be particularly revealing.
+They can indicate what type of input or data is expected, helping you identify exploitable parameters.

 ## Lab 1 - Information Disclosure in error messages